dannguyen/journalism-syllabi/README.md

 <a href="http://kpq.github.io/spring-2015/">Homepage</a>
         </h5>

+        <p><small>
-        <p><em>This course teaches some of the skills and techniques necessary for obtaining, analyzing and communicating structured information effectively.
-Students will scrutinize techniques used in previously published projects and will also analyze data on their own, primarily using Excel, HTML, CSS and Javas...</em></p>
+        This course teaches some of the skills and techniques necessary for obtaining, analyzing and communicating structured information effectively.
+Students will scrutinize techniques used in previously published projects and will also analyze data on their own, primarily using Excel, HTML, CSS and Javas
+        </small></p>

         <p>Instructors: Amanda Cox, Kevin Quealy</p>
     </td>
     <td>
-        New York University
+        <small>New York University</small>
     </td>
   </tr>